nengo/nengo.github.io/summerschool.rst

 and generate new ideas for projects.
 Participants will have the opportunity to learn how to:

-- interface Nengo with a variety of neuromorphic hardware systems, including Braindrop!
+- use Nengo to program neuromorphic hardware systems, including Loihi!
 - build models through detailed hands-on tutorials
 - build perceptual, motor, and cognitive models with spiking neurons
 - simulate large-scale models at a variety of levels of detail concurrently